 While our customers are still recovering from the effects of the pandemic, our work lies in providing the most effective, scalable solutions.
 Pro AV professionals will integrate technologies that fit this “new normal.”
 From lecture capture systems to live streaming and podcasting studios, these integrations will provide a return on investment for our customers in the form of sales, engagement and public perception.
 This is the future of production and streaming.

-Paul Richards will be part of the discussion “What’s Next for Production and Streaming?” at AV³ on June 17.
-Click here to learn more about the AV³ virtual event.
+Paul Richards was part of the discussion “What’s Next for Production and Streaming?” at AV³ on June 17, 2021.

 Other stories with Paul Richards, a member of SCN's 2021 class of The Nine: